maarten-pennings/WordClock/README.md

 So, I made a new [3D model](https://a360.co/2RQO6uB).

-This is the wiring I used; the resistor is 470 Ω, the capacitor 1000 µF (see [Adafruit](https://learn.adafruit.com/adafruit-neopixel-uberguide/basic-connections)).
+See below for the wiring; the resistor is 470 Ω, the capacitor 1000 µF (see [Adafruit](https://learn.adafruit.com/adafruit-neopixel-uberguide/basic-connections)).
-Note: The Neopixels run at 5v0, and the required signal level is at 70%, or 5v0*70%=3v5.
+Note: The Neopixels run at 5V0, and the required signal level is at 70%, or 5V0 x 70%=3V5.
-Since the ESP8266 runs on 3v3, we are actually below spec.
+Since the ESP8266 runs on 3V3, we are actually below spec.

 ![NeoPixel wiring](imgs/NeoWires.png)